Bank of New York's Pershing reorganizes top management

-NEW YORK (Reuters) - Former MetLife broker-dealer executive John Brett has joined Pershing LLC to run its managed investment business, the latest in a series of top management changes at Bank of New York Mellon Corp’s (BK.N) securities services subsidiary.
+NEW YORK, March 6 (Reuters) - Former MetLife broker-dealer executive John Brett has joined Pershing LLC to run its managed investment business, the latest in a series of top management changes at Bank of New York Mellon Corp’s securities services subsidiary.

 Pershing is the securities industry’s biggest provider of back-office, lending and investment products to brokerage firms, hedge funds and independent wealth advisers.